 CSU's seasonal hurricane forecasts have shown considerable improvement in recent years, likely due to a combination of improved physical understanding, adoption of statistical/dynamical models and more reliable reanalysis products.
-Figure 30 displays correlations between observed and predicted Atlantic hurricanes from 1984-2013, from 2014-2023 and from 1984-2023, respectively.
+Figure 30 displays correlations between observed and predicted Atlantic hurricanes from 1984-2013, from 2014-2023 and from 1984-2023 for the June and August forecasts and from 1995-2013, 2014-2023 and from 1995-2023 for the April forecast, respectively.
 Correlation skill has improved at all lead times in recent years, with the most noticeable improvements at longer lead times.
 While ten years is a relatively short sample size, improvements in both modeling and physical understanding should continue to result in future improvements in seasonal Atlantic hurricane forecast skill.
-More detailed verification statistics are also available at: https://tropical.colostate.edu/archive.html#verification
+More detailed verification statistics are also available:

 Figure 30: CSU's real-time forecast skill for Atlantic hurricanes using correlation as the skill metric.
-Correlation skills are displayed for three separate time periods: 1984-2013, 2014-2023 and 1984-2023, respectively.
+Correlation skills are displayed for three separate time periods: 1984-2013, 2014-2023 and 1984-2023 for the June and August forecasts and for 1995-2013, 2014-2023 and 1995-2023 for the April forecast.